abdelino17/rusty-journal/README.md

 A command-line program to manage to-do list items in rust.

-This project is the final program of the [Microsoft Rust Course](https://docs.microsoft.com/en-gb/learn/paths/rust-first-steps/).
+This project is the final program of the [Microsoft Introduction Rust Course](https://docs.microsoft.com/en-gb/learn/paths/rust-first-steps/).

 ### Features of the program